exoplanet-dev/exoplanet/joss/paper.md

 `exoplanet` is a toolkit for probabilistic modeling of astronomical time series data, with a focus on observations of exoplanets, using `PyMC3` [@pymc3].
-`PyMC3` is a flexible and high-performance model building language and inference engine that scales well to problems with a large number of parameters.
+`PyMC3` is a flexible and high-performance model-building language and inference engine that scales well to problems with a large number of parameters.
 `exoplanet` extends `PyMC3`’s modeling language to support many of the custom functions and probability distributions required when fitting exoplanet datasets